ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The data related and runtime related arguments (GPUs, batch size, etc.) are the same used in [predict](#predict), you can refer to that section for an explanation.
 The collect specific arguments `--model_path`, `--tensors` and `--output_directory` are the same used in [collect_weights](#collect_weights), you can refer to that section for an explanation.

-In order to figure out the names fo the tensors containing the activations you want to collect, the best way is to inspect the graph of the model with TensorBoard.
+In order to figure out the names of the tensors containing the activations you want to collect, the best way is to inspect the graph of the model with TensorBoard.

 ```
 tensorboard --logdir /path/to/model/log